InterDigitalInc/EdgeLink/orchestrator/orchestrator_install.md

 ```

 The script downloads the tomcat tar file, install and configure it to use the port **8888**.
-We are using an archived version of Tomcat, but if the version is not available anymore, check for a newer one from:
+We are using an archived version of Tomcat, but if the version is not available anymore, check for a newer one from:<br>
 [https://tomcat.apache.org/download-80.cgi](https://tomcat.apache.org/download-80.cgi)

 ## Orchestrator